MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/reference/entities/fixedmonthlyfiscalcalendar.md

 ---
-title: "FixedMonthlyFiscalCalendar Entity Reference (Common Data Service)| MicrosoftDocs"
+title: "FixedMonthlyFiscalCalendar table reference (Common Data Service)| MicrosoftDocs"
-description: "Includes schema information and supported messages for the FixedMonthlyFiscalCalendar entity." ms.date: 04/12/2020 ms.service: "powerapps" ms.topic: "reference" ms.assetid: 3948cc48-07c8-7f60-0608-71c37158ad7c
+description: "Includes schema information and supported messages for the FixedMonthlyFiscalCalendar table." ms.date: 11/07/2020 ms.service: "powerapps" ms.topic: "reference" ms.assetid: 3948cc48-07c8-7f60-0608-71c37158ad7c
 author: "KumarVivek"
 ms.author: "kvivek"
-manager: "annbe"
 search.audienceType:
   - developer
 search.app:
   - PowerApps
   - D365CE
 ---
-# FixedMonthlyFiscalCalendar Entity Reference
+# FixedMonthlyFiscalCalendar table reference

+> [!NOTE]
+> Effective Nov 2020, some terminology in Common Data Service has been updated.
+For example, *entity* is now *table* and *attribute* is now *column*.
+[Learn more](https://go.microsoft.com/fwlink/?linkid=2147247)

 Fixed monthly fiscal calendar of an organization.
 A span of time during which the financial activities of an organization are calculated.